Blockchain Infrastructure for Fintechs

 Self-operated deployment is available and fully documented, but most regulated entities prefer a managed offering with SLA-backed uptime, security monitoring, and a direct relationship with the engineering team.

 OP Enterprise is Optimism's managed infrastructure offering.
-It covers platform operations, security patching, compliance tooling, and access to a partner network that includes stablecoin issuers, oracle providers, bridges, block explorers, and wallet infrastructure.
+It covers platform operations, security patching, compliance tooling, and access to a partner network that includes stablecoin issuers (Circle USDC), oracle providers, bridges, block explorers, and wallet infrastructure.

 Which Fintechs Are Already Running on This Infrastructure?